marian-nmt/marian-dev/doc/factors.md

 * `s1`: join token with next subword

 There is no limit on the number of factor groups barring some practical limitations having to do with how the vocabulary is stored by `marian`.
-If the limit is exceeded `marian` will throw this error.
+If the limit is exceeded `marian` will throw an error.

 Factor group zero is always the actual words in the text, referred to as *lemmas*.